Priyachakraborty-hash/IndexAnalyzer/README.md

-Using Elasticsearch Index Analyzer (I took real data bdw )
+Using Elasticsearch Index Analyzer (I took real data of Strava )

 A command-line tool that analyzes Elasticsearch index data from Strava's logging infrastructure and produces actionable reports